google/trillian-examples/serverless/internal/layout/README.md

 The nodes are grouped into "tiles" - these are 8 level deep "sub trees".
-Each tile exists at a particular location in tile-space, identified by its `layer` and `index`.
+Each tile exists at a particular location in tile-space, identified by its `stratum` and `index`.

-A *perfect* tree of size 65536 would be represented by two layers of tiles:
+A *perfect* tree of size 2^16 would be represented by two strata of tiles:
- - layer 0, 256 tiles wide, containing all the leaf hashes of the log along with the 7 bottom-most layers of internal nodes.
+ - stratum 0: 256 tiles wide, containing all the leaf hashes of the log along with the 7 bottom-most levels of internal nodes.
- - layer 1, 1 tile wide, containing the next 8 layers of internal nodes.
+ - stratum 1: 1 tile wide, containing the next 8 levels of internal nodes.

-Given a `layer` of `0x0123456789` and an `index` of `0xef`, the corresponding fully populated tile file would be found at `.../tile/ef/0123/45/67/89`.
+Given an `index` of `0x0123456789` and an `stratum` of `0xef`, the corresponding fully populated tile file would be found at `.../tile/ef/0123/45/67/89`.

 Given that we would like tiles to be indefinitely cacheable, and that in the general case a log will not be comprised entirely of perfect subtrees, tiles which are *not* fully populated will be stored with a hex suffix representing the number of (tile) "leaves" present in the tile.
-E.g., for the `layer` and `index` given above, if the tile contained `0xab` (tile) "leaves" it would be found at `.../tile/ef/0123/45/67/89.ab`
+E.g., for the `stratum` and `index` given above, if the tile contained `0xab` (tile) "leaves" it would be found at `.../tile/ef/0123/45/67/89.ab`